About Us

 History of the Ombudsman Program

-Florida’s Long-Term Care Ombudsman Program was founded in 1975 as a result of the federal Older Americans Act, which grants a special set of residents’ rights to individuals who live in long-term care facilities such as nursing homes, assisted living facilities and adult family care homes.
-Volunteer ombudsmen seek to ensure the health, safety, welfare and rights of these residents throughout Florida.
+Florida’s Long-Term Care Ombudsman Program was founded in 1975 due to the federal Older Americans Act, which grants a special set of residents’ rights to individuals who live in long-term care facilities such as nursing homes, assisted living facilities, and adult family care homes.
+Volunteer ombudsmen seek to ensure the health, safety, welfare, and rights of these residents throughout Florida.

 The Ombudsman Program operates under the authority of federal and state law.
 Click HERE to read Florida Statutes regarding the Ombudsman Program.